 A FICO score is a three-digit number ranging from 300 to 850.
-It’s what potential lenders use to determine how likely a person is to repay what they borrow.
+Potential lenders use it to determine how likely a person is to repay what they borrow.
 Several things influence your FICO score.
 This includes payment history, credit utilization, age of credit, hard inquiries, and diversity of accounts.

 A 670+ FICO score is considered good or excellent credit.
-In this range, you’ll qualify for most loan products at the best rates.
+You’ll qualify for most loan products at the best rates in this range.
 A FICO score between 580 and 669 is considered fair.
-With fair credit, it’s usually possible to qualify for middle-of-the-line loans and credit cards.
+Fair credit usually makes it possible to qualify for middle-of-the-line loans and credit cards.
 Finally, a credit score below 580 is considered poor and will make it difficult to qualify for most financial products.

 Consolidating student loans has its pros and cons.
 On the one hand, it can be easier to manage payments since consolidating them means making one monthly payment.
 It may also result in a lower interest rate and a lower minimum monthly payment.
 On the other hand, consolidating student loans could mean a longer repayment term.
 This means you’ll end up paying more in interest over time.
 Additionally, consolidating federal student loans may disqualify you from benefits like loan forgiveness or deferment.

 This depends on how much you owe.
 Medical debt does not come with interest.
 So, in most cases, it’s better to set up a payment plan instead of consolidating it.
 However, if you have multiple medical bills and can’t keep up with them, consolidating them can make things easier.
-Plus, depending on how much you owe, consolidating medical debt could mean lower monthly payments.
+Plus, consolidating medical debt could mean lower monthly payments depending on how much you owe.